epanin/epanin/README.md

 1C developer
 ---------------------------------------

 I have been studying programming for more than 6 years.
 Started my career with 1C programming and currently working in the field of budgeting.
-A couple of years ago, I started learning Python as a hobby and got very carried away.

 *  I'm based in Saint-Petersburg
 *  You can contact me at [e.u.panin@yandex.ru](mailto:e.u.panin@yandex.ru)